 - If you’re still having trouble, your router’s firmware may be outdated.
 To check, go to the menu button and log into your router’s settings.

 - Wait to look for an update.
 If there is one available, be sure to follow the instructions carefully.
+Install the update according to your TV, and after this, make sure to reboot the TV as this will help the software to get into effect.

 This will erase all your settings, so back up any important data first.
 To factory reset your TV, go to the settings menu and select “Reset.”